 The action moves at a walking speed, cautious enough for a few seconds to react to enemies lurching at you from the other side of the screen.
 To escape each area of the manor, you have to find all the skulls hidden inside.
 There’s usually only about 10 per section, and they encourage you to explore more of the environment by figuring out how to get to the ones that look just out of reach.
 As you search for them, you fall right into the manor’s tricks and traps.

 Like a Scooby-Doo villain’s hideout, the mansion estate is filled with spooky secrets.
 Trap doors open under you, and statues come to life.
 Like the rest of the game, they seem inspired by films with haunted house shocks and jump scares.
-It results in a trial-and-error style of gameplay, where monsters pop out unexpectedly (sometimes with the gurgled screaming sound effect) and you play through the same section over and over until you learn the triggers – exactly right for a platformer trying to channel the spirit of old horror movies.
+It results in a trial-and-error style of game, where monsters pop out unexpectedly (sometimes with the gurgled screaming sound effect) and you play through the same section over and over until you learn the triggers – exactly right for a platformer trying to channel the spirit of old horror movies.

 In practice, the game is just a smidge too unforgiving.
 The six zones in Horror Zombies are fairly short and have plenty of checkpoints to restart at, but you can still get a game over that sends you back to the start of the level.
 Too many of the traps involve zombies appearing out of nowhere; too few take advantage of the possibilities of the Gothic horror location, like the secret entrance hidden in a fireplace in the first level.
 The tricks the game plays don’t feel earned, as if they’re plopped in solely to get in the way.